Research Programs

 So when I think of green jobs, I think of jobs that are investing or designed to support the environment and thriving.
 Protect the environment, restore the environment, all those.
 And then I think the care economy jobs where you’re not doing harm, where you’re supporting humans.
 There’s not an extractive piece necessarily built into the role.
 It’s not about product or production.
 It’s not explicitly inside of capitalism in that way.”

-Claire, 30s.
+Claire.
 Mixed Race Woman.
 Environmental Leader.

 “I think it was the March on Washington for Jobs and Freedom, the labor movement sent 40,000 people.
 So that’s 40,000 people that showed up to fight for civil rights, but they were part of the labor movement.
 And the civil rights movement has always bolstered the labor movement.
 It’s a conjoining that has always helped the other.

 I see green jobs as something that’s going to help everybody as well.
 Because it’s a fight for everyone in a sense.
 We’re going to help our community, but at the same time, that’s going to help the next guy and the next guy… They’re not trying to come in and really take somebody’s piece of the pie.
-We’re going to try to expand the pie and transition into the green movement so that everybody gets a bigger hunk of sweet potato pie.
+We’re going to try to expand the pie and transition into the green movement so that everybody gets a bigger hunk of sweet potato pie.”

-Biggs, 40s.
+Biggs.
 Black Man.
 Service Union Leader.

-Economic Adaptation – Frame Alignnment
+Economic Adaptation – Labor Market Logic

 “There is requirements that you’ve got to meet, but if you go beyond those requirements and be the leader in the industry, I see [green jobs] as an opportunity.
 I think you’re going to see more of it as technology gets better.
 I mean, it’s kind of like the cell phones.
 Are we ever going to go back to a flip phone?
 We ain’t going back.
 No, the phones are going to get smarter and better and hold more capacity and everything else.
 So yeah, there’s requirements and opportunities.
 If you want to be in the industry, same way with technology or cell phones, if you want to be in the cell phone industry, if you ain’t producing a smartphone, you ain’t going to last.
 And if your smartphone is not improving, you’re not going to last.
 So within our industry, it’s no different.”